The challenge

 liva.vikmane@europeanaifund.org

-Līva joined the team of the European AI & Society Fund in 2023.
+Līva works with our community to facilitate learning and connections, and leads Fund’s communications.
 She comes from civil society sector, where she has held various roles doing policy, advocacy and campaigning.
 In her previous role at HateAid as EU policy and advocacy officer, she worked on the European tech policy and regulation, with a focus on gender-based online violence and users’ rights.
-Currently Līva is completing a MA degree in Digital Media and Ethics at the University of Sussex.
+She holds a Master’s degree in Digital Media, Ethics and Social Change from the University of Sussex.